 Marcella Valladolid's mom was famous for her upside-down pineapple cake.
 "I took her recipe to the tropics and made it with mango and coconut," she says.
 "Soft, tender and delicate, it's perfect with a nice cup of tea or a cappuccino."

 The combination of smooth peanut butter and rich chocolate make this dessert incredibly decadent and irresistible to any peanut butter cup fan.
-The double-layer cake absolutely oozes rich, fudgy frosting and is filled with chocolate chips.
-One of the best parts of this delectable creation is that it only takes about five minutes to whip up, has five ingredients, plus frosting, and comes out of the oven fluffy yet moist.
+The double-layer cake absolutely oozes with rich, fudgy frosting and is filled with chocolate chips.
+One of the best parts of this delectable creation is that it only takes about five minutes to prep.

 This recipe from Milk Bar has one of the most underestimated flavors in the pastry world.
-Ground, freeze-dried corn, aka corn powder, lends an insanely fresh and natural depth, and allows you to make this cake all year round.
+Ground, freeze-dried corn, aka corn powder, lends a fresh and natural depth, and allows you to make this cake all year round.
 Not a blueberry fan?
 Get creative with a different jammy layer.
-At Milk Bar, we love the combination of strawberry and corn.

 It is no secret to Ree Drummond that you can doctor up boxed cake mix to create a heavenly dessert.
 "This trend took hold in the nineties and it gave masses of people permission to forgo the measuring and mess of a from-scratch cake," she says.
 "But just in case your generation hid this eternal cake mix truth from you your whole life, I'm here to lift the veil.
 This is an incredibly simple way to ease into the cake-mix era in your life: a rich, very chocolaty cake that's such a cinch to make, it might become your go-to birthday cake request."

-Turn a simple box mix into an elegant tiramisu-inspired cake with hints of espresso, chocolate and rum.
-This cake is frosted naked-style for a trendy rustic dessert that requires no special decorating skills.
+Turn a simple box mix into a tiramisu-inspired cake with hints of espresso, chocolate and rum.
+This cake is barely frosted for a rustic-style dessert that requires no special decorating skills.
 A finish of chocolate shavings or a dusting of cocoa powder gives it an effortlessly elegant look.

 Joy Bauer gives this classic dessert a flourless makeover.
 "Instead of the standard recipe, which typically contains oodles of butter, white flour and sugar, I created a flourless rendition that bumps up the overall nutrition and provides 6 grams of protein and 2 grams of fiber per slice," she says.
 The end a result is a rich and moist pound cake.